jara001/f1tenth-rules/rules_v3.md

     - ...
 TODO: Add that Velineon is the upper limit (?)
     - _Felix: If so, what is the limit?
 The non-existant torque parameters of the motor?
 The kV, can be, at best, interpreted as inverse proportional to the torque?; So: higher kV -> higher max RPM & lower torque; So limit: max.
 4S with Velineon +/- 10% for torque (we should check what the hobbywing has for this)_
     - _J: You are completely right, but we should (kinda have to) address that.
 Sooner or later someone *wink wink* tries to drive with something more powerful._
+    - _Felix: https://things-in-motion.blogspot.com/2018/12/how-to-estimate-torque-of-bldc-pmsm.html describes the relationship between torque, KV and current (might also be interesting for the control team...).
+Should we, if this is correct, use this for the limits?_
     - Recommended: Velineon 3500
 5. Battery
     - Up to **4S** for powering the motor.